JanMiksovsky/blog/posts/2024/02-12 Factories and artisans.md

 In contrast, an individual artisan working in a studio directly creates something with simple tools and their own hands.
 To me this second image captures the #smallweb/#indieweb spirit.

 Factories aren't always bad and artisans aren't always good, but many devs promote the factory approach as the only way to build anything.
 "You're creating that pot by hand??
-Fool!
-A gleaming pot factory could make a million pots a day!"
+Why, a gleaming pot factory could make a million pots a day!"

 That's ridiculous.
 A factory — even one magically built for you — can easily become a monstrosity you don't understand but have to maintain.
 In some cases simple tools produce _better_ results than a factory.
-And some of us like to make things by hand!
+And some of us like making things by hand!